sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman.rst

    :align: center
    :width: 60%

-Now use access_token to access the rest api:
+Now use access_token from previous step to access the REST API
 ===========================================

-An Access Token is a credential that can be used by an application to access an API, Below is example
+An Access Token is a credential that can be used by an application to access an API, Below is an example to invoke the ``nodeList`` REST API of Fire Insights.

 .. figure:: ../_assets/tutorials/token/token2.PNG
    :alt: Token